-We’re excited to announce that we are now officially ISO 9001 certified by one of the world’s premier accreditation partners.
+We’re excited to announce that we are now officially ISO 9001:2015 Certified Quality Management System by one of the world’s premier accreditation partners.
 With this prestigious honor, Easter-Owens joins the ranks of better than one million companies worldwide who are demonstrating their passionate commitment to total quality management (TQM).
 But just what does that really mean?

 TQM is about more than just individual quality metrics or particular strategies for quality control.
 As important as those are, what matters more is creating an organizational structure and cultural climate in which continuous improvement is a hallmark of how we do business.
-In order to achieve ISO certification, we had to demonstrate a number of things:
+In order to achieve ISO 9001:2015 Certified Quality Management System, we had to demonstrate a number of things:

 - Intense customer focus.
 We let our customers’ needs define what constitutes good quality output.
 We have strong metrics for determining not only what consistently satisfies, but also delights our customers.
 We strive to raise the bar of consumer expectations from the work we do, both by delivering higher quality products and by doing so at a lower cost.